Ewantal/IA_IUA/README.md

 - `tp2-conocimiento-incertidumbre/`: This practical consists of implementing a knowledge and uncertainty agent.

-- `tp3-aprendizaje/`: This practical consists of implementing a learning agent. **Not implemented yet.**
+- `tp3-aprendizaje/`: This practical consists of implementing a learning agent.

 - `tp4-optimizacion-aplicaciones/`: This practical consists of the implementation of an optimization agent. **Not implemented yet.**